 - Do you offer employees training?
 Are any employees WQA-certified?

-Training and continuing education is an important element of the JB Water culture.
+Training and continuing education is an important element of the JB Water Mesa AZ culture.
 Our staff selects books from the company library or other sources and someone is always assigned to give a book report at our bi-weekly staff meetings.
 Our technicians routinely attend training courses offered by industry and institutions to stay up to date on servicing the latest water treatment, tankless water heater and solar hot water equipment

 - What are the best and worst situations you have encountered?
 What are or have been the major challenges your company has faced and how did you overcome them?

-It is always gratifying when can provide solutions to difficult situations for our customers.
+It is always gratifying when can provide solutions to difficult situations for JB Water Mesa’s customers.
 We have a couple of families relying on a private domestic well with water of over 60 grains of hardness.
 We installed two softeners in series so the first softener takes the brunt of the load and the second softener polishes the product water.
-Than we installed a steam distiller to purify the drinking water.
+Then we installed a steam distiller to purify the drinking water.
 In this case the customers opted for the 25 gallon reservoir on their distiller which cost a little bit more than the standard 10 gallon reservoir, but provided some peace of mind knowing they have purified water stored in case of an emergency or malfunction with their well.

 With both water distillers and RO treatment units it is important to change out the filters annually to maintain the equipment in proper working order.
 Fortunately with distillers, postponing routine maintenance does not affect affect the quality of water produced, but it can shorten the equipment life and result in expensive repairs.
 With RO treatment units the water production (flow rate) drops off considerably and the quality of water produced is degraded as routine maintenance is postponed for an extended period of time.
 Keeping our customers informed of routine maintenance requirements and getting those appointments scheduled is always a challenge.
 We are working on upgrading our customer database specifics and email contact information in order to better remind our customers of routine maintenance needs and making it convenient for them to schedule an appointment.